isomerpages/pa-corp/_our-programmes/CC Courses/Be a Training Provider.md

 2. You may refer to [onePA](https://www.onepa.gov.sg/) to identify the correct category for the courses that you are interested to conduct.

-3. Individual Trainers and Private Operators must register with the People's Association (PA) before conducting at Community Centres / Clubs) (CCs), Residents' Committees Centres (RCs)/Residnts' Network (RNs) and Specialist CCs (SCCs).
+3. Individual Trainers and Private Operators must register with the People's Association (PA) before conducting courses at Community Centres / Clubs) (CCs), Residents' Committees Centres (RCs)/Residnts' Network (RNs) and Specialist CCs (SCCs).

 4. PA Trainers and Private Operators are considered independent service providers and not agents or employees or the Grassroots Organisations.